lambdaclass/concrete/ROADMAP.md

 silently park Phases 11-19 either: it forces an explicit decision recorded in this file — change the bet (redesign the discipline that failed), narrow the audience, or stop — before any Phase 11+ item may start.

-## Phase 5: Core Language Slab — CLOSED (core-complete; const generics deferred by trigger)

-CLOSURE (2026-06-21): all six items are documented + gated — #1 modules/imports,
-#2 project model, #3 `concrete test`, #4 diagnostics, #5 bytes/text/path +
-ByteView/Text path, #6 collections.
-The sole deferred item, #6a narrow const generics, is designed and workload-gated (not a hidden hole): see [docs/CONST_GENERICS_V1.md](docs/CONST_GENERICS_V1.md) for the fixed boundary, rejected forms, staged build plan, difficulty assessment, and forcing triggers.
-Per-item STATUS notes below are retained as the record.
-Active frontier is now Phase 6; #6a comes forward only if a real workload trips a forcing trigger.

-Goal: establish the minimum ordinary-language surface needed before broader daily-workflow UX, stdlib hardening, real workloads, or external validation can be honest.

-Done when: modules/imports, project shape, tests, core diagnostics, bytes/text/ path boundaries, and collections have documented semantics, gates, and enough implementation to support the next usability phase.

-1. Stabilize modules and imports before packages grow: module names, file layout, visibility, import resolution, cycle diagnostics, and generated interface summaries.
-   STATUS (2026-06-20): the core is implemented and now GATED by `scripts/tests/check_module_visibility.sh` (Makefile `test-module-visibility`
-   + CI): public cross-module imports work, non-`pub` names are not importable (E0111), unknown modules are rejected (E0110), circular file-imports are diagnosed, and `--report interface` summarizes only the public surface.
-See docs/VISIBILITY_AND_MODULE_HYGIENE.md.
-Minor diagnostic follow-ups (fail-closed, not blocking): importing a NONEXISTENT name reports E0111 "not public" rather than "no such name"; and the circular-import error lacks an E-code/span.
-2. Add a minimal project model before full packages: `Concrete.toml` fields for name, entry points, tests, policies, assumptions, source roots, build profiles, target profiles, oracle manifests, and evidence gates.
-The file must make authority, assumptions, runtime-check policy, and proof policy visible; it must not become an ambient hidden configuration channel.
-   STATUS (2026-06-20): the core is implemented and now GATED by `scripts/tests/check_project_model.sh` (Makefile `test-project-model` + CI) for the manifest STRUCTURE — `[package]` name/version, `[dependencies]` path deps, a valid manifest builds warning-free, and the **anti-ambient-config guard** is live (an unrecognized section warns, so new config surface cannot be added silently); missing `[package]`/`name` warn; the entry point is `src/main.con` and its absence is a clean error. `[policy]` ENFORCEMENT (predictable / no_alloc / no_unsafe / no_trusted / no_externs / forbidden+allowed capabilities / release / opt_level) is gated by `check_policy.sh`.
-See docs/POLICY_FILES.md, PROJECT_BOOTSTRAP.md, STANDALONE_VS_PROJECT.md.
-   REMAINING (the actual gap, build only as needed): configurable entry points and source roots (today fixed at `src/main.con` / `src/`); target profiles and build profiles beyond `opt_level`/`release`; and surfacing assumptions / oracle manifests / evidence gates IN the manifest (today separate `assumptions.toml`, `oracle/` dirs) so authority/assumptions/runtime-check/proof policy are visible from one place.
-3. Add `concrete test`: discover and run user tests, example tests, expected-failure tests, interpreter-vs-compiled differential tests, snapshot tests, oracle tests, and policy/assumption gates through one command.
-   STATUS (2026-06-20): the core runner is implemented and now GATED by `scripts/tests/check_concrete_test.sh` (Makefile `test-concrete-test` + CI):
-   `concrete test` discovers and runs `#[test]` functions across a multi-module project, reports PASS/FAIL per test, exits nonzero on any failure, and `--module` scopes to one module.
-The audit found and fixed a project-mode miscompile (duplicate `@__concrete_argc` from per-module test stubs — see CHANGELOG).
-REMAINING (the actual gap): fold the OTHER test kinds into the one command — example tests, expected-failure tests, interpreter-vs-compiled differential, snapshot, oracle, and policy/assumption gates (today these run via separate `scripts/tests/*.sh` harnesses, not `concrete test`).
-4. Improve diagnostics for parser, resolver, type checker, ownership, linearity, capability, unsupported-construct, and codegen/interpreter mismatch errors: every diagnostic has a source span, reason, and next action.
-   STATUS (2026-06-20): the structured `Diagnostic` record (span / reason / hint / next-action / code, human+JSON from one record) is in place and the SPAN FLOOR is now gated by `scripts/tests/check_diagnostics_quality.sh` (Makefile `test-diagnostics-quality` + CI): representative parser / resolver / type / linearity / capability diagnostics all carry a source span, and the capability diagnostic is pinned as the reason+next-action exemplar.
-The audit fixed a location-less diagnostic — E0208 (unconsumed linear variable) was spanless; it now points at the variable's declaration (`VarInfo.declSpan`, see CHANGELOG).
-   REMAINING (the actual gap, iterative per-code content work): populate `reason` and `next-action` on the remaining codes — today parser/resolver/type carry a span but not reason/next-action; only capability has the full set.
-Also the two
-   #1 follow-ups (nonexistent-import says "not public"; circular-import lacks an
-   E-code/span) are diagnostic-quality items that belong here.
-5. Define strings, bytes, paths, and OS strings: `Bytes` for raw data, `Text` for validated UTF-8, and `Path`/`OsString` for OS-native boundaries.
-Specify literals, ownership, slicing, indexing, formatting, conversions, parser/JSON interaction, diagnostics, and test output.
-No implicit lossy conversion.
-   - STATUS (done): the split is documented (`docs/STRING_TEXT_CONTRACT.md`, `docs/VALIDATED_WRAPPERS.md`): `Bytes` (raw), `Text` (validated UTF-8 view), `AsciiText` (owned ASCII newtype), `Path`/`PathBuf`, `ByteCursor`/`ByteWriter` (std.numeric), `Cursor`/parse helpers (std.parse).
-The owned stored-view
-     idiom (#5a) and the explicit raw-bytes→`Text` UTF-8 step both landed; there is no implicit lossy conversion. `OsString` is intentionally not built (fs uses `&String`); it folds into a later OS-boundary workload (Phase 14/19) when one pulls it, and is tracked there rather than blocking this item.
-   - 5a.
-Define the owned zero-copy view idiom before bytes/text/parser APIs freeze.
-Since Concrete does not use lifetimes and `from(param)` refs are scalar-only, stored parser results must use owned offset/length views such as `ByteView { off, len, buf_len }` rather than `&Bytes` fields.
-The design must specify checked access back through an explicit buffer, buffer-length or role branding to catch wrong-buffer use where possible, overflow/bounds obligations for `off + len`, and how `Text`/UTF-8 validation composes with raw byte views.
-Add `docs/BYTE_VIEW.md`, `examples/byte_view/{http_header_view,tlv_packet_view,utf8_text_slice,wrong_buffer}/`, and `scripts/tests/check_byte_view.sh`; the gate must prove views are storable/returnable owned values, access produces runtime-safety obligations, wrong-buffer and overflow cases do not silently pass, and proved code can discharge checked-access costs through ordinary obligations.
-     - STATUS (DONE): `docs/BYTE_VIEW.md` is the design; `std.numeric` has
-       `pub struct Copy ByteView { off, len, buf_len }` with checked `new`/`of_cursor`/`cursor`/`byte`/`try_text`/`off`/`len`/`is_empty` —
-       access goes back through an explicit `&Bytes` and returns `Option` (no returned reference), with overflow, in-bounds, and a buffer-length wrong-buffer brand enforced.
-The raw-bytes→`Text` step is explicit and
-       UTF-8-validated: `std.text` gained `Text::from_raw` (trusted) and
-       `Text::try_from_raw` (well-formed UTF-8 per RFC 3629 / Table 3-7, rejecting
-       overlong/surrogate/out-of-range), and `ByteView::try_text` composes them.
-       `examples/byte_view/{http_header_view,tlv_packet_view,utf8_text_slice,
-       wrong_buffer}/` self-verify the guards; `scripts/tests/check_byte_view.sh`
-       (Makefile `test-byte-view` + CI) locks the reference-free value model, the Option-returning access surface (incl.
-UTF-8-validated `try_text`), and the running guards.
-6. Define the collections story: fixed arrays, slices, dynamic `Vec`, maps, buffers, parser cursors, and which collections require `Alloc` or other capabilities.
-   - STATUS (built + gated): the runtime collections exist and are documented in `docs/RUNTIME_COLLECTIONS.md` — `Vec<T>`, `HashMap<K,V>`, `OrderedMap<K,V>`,
-     `OrderedSet`, `Set`, `Deque`, `BitSet`, `BinaryHeap`, and `slice`, plus the `ByteCursor`/`ByteWriter` (std.numeric) and `Cursor` (std.parse) parser
-     surfaces.
-The surface is the H1-clean value/operation + scoped-callback shape (`get -> Option<V>`, `remove -> Option<V>`, `update(k, fn(V)->V)`,
-     `with_value`/`with_at`) with NO returned Concrete references — borrowed accessors were withdrawn (H1). `scripts/tests/check_collections.sh` (Makefile
-     `test-collections` + CI) locks that H1 invariant and the operation surface;
-     std `#[test]`s cover behavior.
-Alloc-requiring ops carry `with(Alloc)`.
-     What remains under this heading is #6a (const generics), below.
-   - 6a.
-Decide narrow const generics before fixed-capacity collections become stdlib APIs.
-This is load-bearing for the no-allocation story, not just an expressiveness feature: `BoundedVec<T, N>`, `RingBuffer<T, N>`, `PacketBuf<N>`, fixed hash tables, parser scratch buffers, and embedded queues must not require one monomorphic type per capacity.
-V1 is limited to integer literals and constant expressions that the compiler can evaluate without general comptime execution; no type reflection, no generated methods, no arbitrary compile-time programs.
-Monomorphization must record the concrete `N` in the compiler ledger, layout report, obligation ids, proof/evidence artifacts, and backend contracts.
-Add `docs/CONST_GENERICS_V1.md`, `examples/const_generics/{bounded_vec,ring_buffer,packet_buf}/`, and `scripts/tests/check_const_generics_v1.sh`; the gate must prove distinct capacities specialize separately, layout is capacity-specific, runtime-safety obligations name the instantiated size, and unsupported non-integer/comptime-reflection forms are rejected.
-     - STATUS (DESIGN DECIDED, BUILD DEFERRED): `docs/CONST_GENERICS_V1.md` fixes the V1 boundary (syntax `struct Buf<T, const N: u64>`; integer params only;
-       literal/const-foldable args; per-N monomorphization with N in the name/layout/obligation ids; type-level computation, reflection, comptime,
-       and runtime-bound params rejected).
-A forcing probe (2026-06-21) found NO current workload needs it: every fixed array in `examples/` is a domain constant used once (SHA-256 `[u32;8]`/`[u32;64]`, CT `[u8;16]`, `fixed_capacity` `[u8;256]`/`[i32;16]`, HTTP `[u8;4096]`), and no example instantiates one container type at multiple capacities — the single- fixed-capacity workaround is clean and builds today.
-Building now would be symmetry-driven.
-Tracked as designed/deferred; the doc lists the forcing conditions that flip the verdict (same type at multiple N, or a capacity-parameterized stdlib API).
-No compiler change made.

 ## Phase 6: Language Usability And Daily Workflow